AnanyaKumar/lambda-plus-plus/_posts/2015-05-13-final-writeup.md

 The first half of Scan and reduce are roughly the same.
-However, after receiving partial reduces from the other nodes, Scan has to do some work applying the scan to the chunks that the node is reponsible for.
+However, after receiving partial reduces from the other nodes, Scan has to do some work applying the partial reduces to the chunks that the node is reponsible for.
 Doing this efficiently is tricky, please see our code for more details.
 Of particular note is that our code runs though elements in the sequence twice, and so would do about 2 times greater work than an optimal serial